 Hope you get a chance to whip up these amazing lightened up enchiladas.
 I’d love to thank Kim Kost and The Chew for the inspiration to make these.
 I honestly could not stop thinking about them all this time.
 I’d love to know if anyone made her original version with the shrimp, was it as awesome as this chicken version?
 I bet it was.
 It looked absolutely to die for.
 I’m so glad I finally got a chance to whip these up.

-Thanks for visiting and tune in tomorrow for a summer berry parfait that’s chock full of vanilla goodness.
+Thanks for visiting.
+Tune in tomorrow for a summer berry vanilla bean parfaits with vanilla bean whipped cream.
+It’s chock full of vanilla goodness.
 You’re going to love it.